barseghyanartur/django-werewolf/docs/index.rst

 Automated example installer
 -----------------------------------
-In order to be able to quickly evaluate the django-werewolf, an automated installer demo has been created as well (Debian only).
+In order to be able to quickly evaluate the django-werewolf, an automated installer with a demo has been created (Debian only).
 Follow the instructions below for having the demo running within a minute.

 Grab the latest `django-werewolf-example-app-install.sh`